Images are for illustrative purposes only

 Budesonide belongs to a group of medicines called corticosteroids.
 Corticosteroids work by preventing and reducing swelling and inflammation in the lungs.
 Formoterol fumarate dihydrate is a steroid and long-acting bronchodilator which works to relax the muscles in the airways.
 It is used to prevent bronchospasm in people with asthma or chronic obstructive pulmonary disease (COPD).

-For more information on Symbicort Turbohaler, consult the patient information leaflet.
+For further information on Symbicort Turbohaler, please see the patient information leaflet.

 The Symbicort Turbohaler is an inhaler used to treat asthma symptoms by preventing swelling and inflammation in your lungs and airways.
 It works deep within the lungs and is used to aid symptoms of asthma to make it easier to breathe.